 - What are the alternatives to equity release?

-Equity release is typically only available to people over the age of 55; you don’t need to have paid off the full mortgage either.
+Equity release is typically only available to people over the age of 55; you don’t need to have paid off the full house repayments either.
 Releasing equity can be an expensive thing to do as interest as typically quite high, so you may want to explore other options before doing this.

 We’re not saying equity release is a bad idea, it’s a viable option if you need the funds, but just like any debt it needs to be manageable, and you need to understand the cost of the repayments fully.
 You should only consider equity release as a last resort; you have several other options that may be more beneficial which you should explore before turning down this route.